asam-ev/.github/profile/CONTRIBUTING.md

 Add a more detailed explanation here, if necessary.
 Possibly give some background about the issue, etc. The body of the commit message can be several paragraphs.
-Further paragraphs come after blank lines and please do proper word-wrap.
+Further paragraphs come after blank lines, and please do proper word-wrap.

 Wrap it to about 72 characters or so.
-In some contexts, the first line is treated as the subject of the commit and the rest of the text as the body.
+In some contexts, The first line is treated as the subject of the commit and the rest of the text as the body.
 The blank line separating the summary from the body is critical (unless you omit the body entirely);
-various tools like `log`, `shortlog` and `rebase` can get confused if you run the two together.
+various tools like `log`, `shortlog`, and `rebase` can get confused if you run the two together.

 Explain the problem that this commit is solving.
 Focus on why you